 - Crutch fit: Standing upright, the crutch pad should be 1-2 inches below your armpit, with elbow bent at 15-30 degrees when holding the handgrip.

-I suggest having professional help with the initial fitting of any walking support device.
+I suggest getting professional help with the initial fitting of any walking support device.
 Physical therapists or occupational therapists are excellent resources for this.

 Walking Technique with Different Walking Aids